clay at Home

 In these fun, interactive and unique workshops, you will learn a variety of techniques, approaches and creative ways to make a variety of finished pieces.
 All workshops use hand-building techniques only (no potters wheel required).
 All levels of experience are welcome.
 The workshops are listed below in sequence from easiest to most advanced in skill level.
 You can pause the videos anytime and go at your own pace!

 To celebrate our first-ever online workshops series, we are offering an introductory cost of only $30.00!
 This includes five 20-40 min online workshops.
-If you are local to Vancouver Island and would like to have your work fired at Nanaimo Ceramic Arts Studio (140 Wallace St, Nanaimo BC), you can purchase our take-home clay kits.
-This includes 10lbs of clay, a small sponge and firing services for all of your creations (bisque and glaze firing).
-For more information on this, please check out the clay kit section under Firing Services, or give us a call at 250-754-8377 and we would be happy to answer any of your questions.
-For those of you desiring live one-on-one instruction via zoom meet, Karisa offers private video sessions on a half-hour basis.
-Sessions are priced at $25.00/30-minute zoom.
+If you are local to Vancouver Island and would like to have your work fired at Nanaimo Ceramic Arts Studio (140 Wallace St, Nanaimo, BC), you can bring work in to be fired and glazed for a fee.
+For more information on this, please check out the Firing Services page, or give us a call at 250-754-8377, and we would be happy to answer any of your questions.
+For those of you desiring live one-on-one instruction via Zoom Meet, Karisa offers private video sessions on a half-hour basis.
+Sessions are priced at $25.00/30-minute Zoom.
 If you'd like to book a time slot or have any questions, please email Karisa at email@example.com

-Once you are subscribed for this class you will be able to login to the Hand-building at home tab where you will find all 5 classes and links to the zoom meetings.
-Learn about each project in the section below below
+Once you are subscribed to this class, you will be able to log in to the Hand-building at home tab, where you will find all five classes.
+Learn about each project in the section below.

 1. Pinch Pot Planter Pot